-Between 2009 and 2017 at Cincinnati Children’s Hospital Medical Center, I served in clinical, research and training roles to drive Cincinnati Children's vision of being the leader in improving child health.
-I continued practicing pediatric emergency medicine in our Cincinnati Children's locations.
-As the assistant vice president for improvement integration within the James M. Anderson Center for Health Systems Excellence, I led clinical divisions in managing strategically aligned improvement portfolios focused on improving outcomes, experience and value of care.
-I also led a team that facilitated, aligned and transparently reported outcomes, and ratings and rankings, across the organization.
-In the research arena, I chaired the Place Outcomes Research Awards program that strategically allocated $1M annually to seed projects to improve care delivery and outcomes.
-I was also the director of the Quality Scholars Program in Health Care Transformation, training fellows and faculty to rigorously apply quality improvement methods to improve child health and healthcare.
-I also served as professor and associate chair of outcomes and process improvement in the Department of Pediatrics at the University of Cincinnati College of Medicine.
+Alessandrini first joined Cincinnati Children’s in 2009.
+Between 2009 and 2017, she served in clinical, research and training roles.
+As the assistant vice president for improvement integration within the James M. Anderson Center for Health Systems Excellence, she led clinical divisions in managing strategically aligned improvement portfolios focused on improving outcomes, experience and value of care.
+Alessandrini was also director of the Cincinnati Children’s Place Outcomes Research Awards program and the Quality Scholars Program in Healthcare Transformation.
+Additionally, she served as professor and associate chair of outcomes and process improvement in the Department of Pediatrics at the University of Cincinnati College of Medicine.

 Undergraduate Degree: Biology, Marquette University, Milwaukee, WI.